mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 Next, the brain-nerve system.
 [About the] brain-nerve system, [Dogen Zenji](glossary#dogen) says, “Do not think good or bad; do not administer pros and cons.”
 Or, “Cease all the movements of the conscious mind, the gauging of all thoughts and views.
 Have no design on becoming a [Buddha](glossary#buddha).”

-(Transcriber’s Note: It looks like the translation Katagiri is using may be Norman Waddell's, as it says “administer pros and cons.”
-See ["The Heart of Dogen's Shobogenzo" (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf))
+(Transcriber’s Note: It looks like the translation Katagiri is using may be Norman Waddell's, as it says, “Do not administer pros and cons.”
+See ["The Heart of Dogen's Shobogenzo" (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf).
+Alternative translations include “Do not judge true or false,” or, “Do not consider right and wrong.”)

 That is the brain-nerve system.
 According to the brain-nerve system, we have to regulate the mind.
 Mind is characterized by attachment; attaching to one of two extreme ideas; this is characteristic of mind.
 So, we have to make arrangement of the function of the mind...